Xangis/ModernMUD/README.md

 For a tool to convert MUD zones in other formats (Magma, Basternae 2) to ModernMUD format:

 https://github.com/Xangis/ModernMUDConverter

+## Building on Linux

+At a minimum, you'll need to install xbuild and some other dependencies:

+sudo apt-get install xbuild libmono-microsoft-build-tasks-v4.0-4.0-cil mono-gmcs libmono-system-data2.0-cil libmono-system-windows-forms4.0

 ## Development Status